wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/2-powerapps-building-blocks.md

 * **PowerApps admin center**: Manage PowerApps environments and other components.

 ## web.powerapps.com
-If you build apps, this is where you'll start.
+If you build apps, you'll start here.
 You can build apps from sample apps, from templates, or from a blank screen.
 All the apps that you've built appear here, along with any apps that others have created and shared with you.

 ![The web.powerapps.com site](../media/powerapps-homepage5.png)